San Diego Airbag Attorneys

 Common Injuries From Faulty Airbags

 Investigating injuries in accidents involving defective airbags can be tricky.
 Which incident caused your injuries: the collision or the airbag malfunction?
-Our San Diego airbag attorneys will carefully evaluate your case to find out the cause of the harm you sustained.
+Our San Diego airbag attorneys can carefully evaluate your case to find out the cause of the harm you sustained.

 Victims can sustain various injuries due to faulty airbags in many ways.
 Here are some examples: